cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

 ### 2.3.1 Truck

+The following truck types are employed in the waste management sector:

+1. **Rear End Loader Truck**: A truck designed for municipal waste collection, featuring a rear-loading mechanism with a hydraulic lift to compact waste into the truck body.
+2. **Hooklift Truck**: A versatile truck equipped with a hydraulic hooklift system, used for transporting various container types, including heavy industrial and commercial waste containers.

-Figure 7: TBox representation of a garbage truck
+Figure 7: TBox representation of a truck for the waste management sector

 ```mermaid
     erDiagram